SharanyaBurra768/job/Database/DataCleaning/README.md

 2. **Remove Duplicates**: Check and drop duplicate rows.
 3. **Handle Missing Values**: Fill missing values with mean or remove missing data.
 4. **Detect Outliers**: Use statistical methods (IQR) to filter outliers.
-5. **Convert Date and Time format: Convert the expiry date to understandable date and time format.
+5. **Convert Date and Time format**: Convert the expiry date to understandable date and time format.

 ## Installation
 Install the required libraries: